HikaruTofu/discordbot/README.md

-an remake with discordjs v14 from my oldest bot named Synth.
+an remake with discordjs v14 from my oldest bot named Synth & Northerion.

 Command Template
 ```js